Arjun-254/Medical_Question_Answering_SLM/README.md

 Example input - ` {"text": "<bos><start_of_turn>user\nWhat are the symptoms of Glaucoma?<end_of_turn>\n<start_of_turn>model\nGlaucoma symptoms include blurred vision, eye pain, headache andnausea.<end_of_turn><eos>"} `

 ### 2) Model Training
-LoRA allows efficient fine-tuning of Gemma2B for our open-source medical chatbot.
+LoRA allows efficient fine-tuning of Gemma-2b for our open-source medical chatbot.
 Instead of updating the entire model's massive number of parameters, LoRA trains a small set of additional weights that are inserted into the pre-trained model Gemma Model.This approach significantly reduces the computational requirements and memory footprint during fine-tuning.

 Initially I tried to finetune the model using a batch size equal to 4 and 16 lora-layers, However this led to `Insufficient Memory` errors and I had reduce memory use for LoRA fine-tuning which had adequate resources in the documentation [Link to MLX Memory Isssues docs - https://github.com/ml-explore/mlx-examples/tree/main/lora#Memory-Issues]
 #### Final LoRA Training Parameters
 - **Model:** `mlx-community/quantized-gemma-2b`
 - **Iterations:** 600
 - **Batch Size:** 1
-- **LORA Layers:** 4
+- **LoRA Layers:** 4
 - **Learning Rate:** 1.000e-05

 ### 3) Model Evaluation